Raspberrynani/darkly-patched-iso/README.md

 Because the original `Darkly.iso` from 42fr has some... issues.
 This whole thing started because the **"Weak Input Validation against XSS"** challenge was completely borked.

 The server-side validation was so bad you could get the flag with a stupidly simple bypass.
 You didn't even have to do the actual exploit.
-It's been like that for 6 years, so What's the point?
+It's been like that for 6 years, so what's the point?

-This patch fixes that junk so you have to solve the challenge the way it was probably intended.
+This patch probably fixes that junk so you have to solve the challenge the way it was probably intended.
 Now it's a bit more logical and less of a waste of time.

 ##  BY ODIN BY THOR, USE YOUR BRAIN!!!